-This backpack from marine garbage* I use.
+This backpack made from marine litter* I use.
 And you can get jute bags at any organic or supermarket checkout.

-Tips: How can you specifically avoid waste in everyday life?
+Tips: How can you avoid waste in everyday life?

-Some Tips for waste prevention you have already picked up up to this point.
-But it is important to me that you are also responsible for the classic everyday areas the best Zero Waste opportunities and opportunities to get started in the lifestyle as quickly and purposefully as possible and move from being a problem to being its solution.
+Some Tips for avoiding waste you've already picked up on up to this point.
+But it's important to me that you also understand the classic everyday areas the best Zero waste options and opportunities in order to start your lifestyle as quickly and purposefully as possible and move from a problem to a solution.

 "What we do today will determine what the world looks like tomorrow."Marie von Ebner-Eschenbach

-Here I would like to give you some tips to help you move from being part of the problem to being part of the solution.
+I would now like to give you a few tips to help you move from being part of the problem to being the solution.

-There is hardly any other area of our everyday life where the creation of waste can be prevented as well as in the household.
-You can, for example, with a Bar soap instead of showering with shampoo and shower gel from a plastic bottle.
-Or how about using your foaming Making dishwashing liquid from ivy itself, in order to avoid the Save packaging material from the drugstore?
+There is hardly any other area of our everyday lives where waste can be prevented as effectively as in the household.
+For example, you can use a Bar soap instead of showering with shampoo and shower gel from a plastic bottle.
+Or how about using your foaming Making your own washing-up liquid from ivy, in order to avoid the Save packaging material from the drugstore?

-Your options for making less waste are almost endless in the home.
-Here I have some Related Blog Articles where you can pick up more tips:
+Your options for making less waste in the household are almost unlimited.
+Here are a few further blog articles where you can pick up more tips:

-- Cleaning without garbage - The best tips
+- Cleaning without waste - the best tips

-Once you start paying conscious attention to the waste your current lifestyle leaves behind, you'll realize that much of it is packaging waste created by your shopping habits.
+As soon as you start to consciously pay attention to the waste your current lifestyle leaves behind, you will realize that a large part of it is packaging waste generated by your shopping habits.

 Fortunately, there are a few ways you can tackle this problem: